MVCowley/in-silico-FSHD-muscle-fiber-tools/README.md

 # in-silico-FSHD-muscle-fiber-tools

-Shiny tools implementing the model from the eLife article: An in silico FSHD muscle fibre for modelling DUX4 dynamics and predicting the impact of therapy (https://elifesciences.org/articles/88345).
+Shiny tool implementations of the model from the eLife article: An in silico FSHD muscle fibre for modelling DUX4 dynamics and predicting the impact of therapy (https://elifesciences.org/articles/88345).
-These tools allow the pre-screening of theraputic stratergies via the modification of model parameters.
+These tools allow the pre-screening of theraputic strategies via the modification of model parameters.

 Web applications of the tools are hosted at: